FIshikawa/fsrtools/README.md

 In [3]: fsrsimulate.save()
 save now defined commands
 ```
-As you can see, the input form is a directory class of python.
+As you can see, the input form is a dictionary class of python.
 The key, "hello_world", is the name of the command.
-The list, `['python','hello_world.py','N_loop']`, is a list corresponding to executed code on console.
+The list, `['python','hello_world.py','N_loop']`, is a list corresponding to the code executed on your console.
 The `N_loop` is a parameter that is the number of iterations.
-Final sentence, `fsrsimulate.save()`, save the registered commands.
+Final sentence, `fsrsimulate.save()`, saves the registered command.
-If you forget this, you cannot use the command.
+If you forget this, you cannot use the command because the console tool does not know it.

 #### Second step : Set json file of parameter.
-Next, you create a json file that includes input parameter.
+Next, you create a json file including the input parameters.
 An example is in the tutorial directory, whose name is `parameter_hello_world.json`.
 ```bash
 {